GaryMcHugh/MobileAppsSQLiteProject/README.md

 <img src="Images/DeleteAll.png" alt="Go Home" width="450" height="600"/>

-Finally, the user can select a user as shown below, this will bring them to the delete or update view.
+Finally, the user can select an employee as shown below, this will bring them to the delete or update view.

 <img src="Images/SelectUser.png" alt="Go Home" width="450" height="600"/>